CoolCat467/CoolCat467/README.md

 - [Localization Translation Utility](https://github.com/CoolCat467/Localization-Translation-Utility) can translate localization files automatically with Google Translate
 - [StatusBot](https://github.com/CoolCat467/StatusBot) is a discord bot for a server a friend of mine hosts
 - [lintcheck](https://github.com/CoolCat467/lintcheck) is a IDLE extension for using pylint on your code
-- [fix-lwjgl](https://github.com/CoolCat467/fix-lwjgl) can make Minecraft Java Edition work for Raspberry Pis
+- [fix-lwjgl](https://github.com/CoolCat467/fix-lwjgl) can make Minecraft Java Edition use the right version of LWJGL for your computer's processor

 Favorite Community Projects:
 - [Linux](https://github.com/torvalds/linux)